angular/angular/modules/angular2/docs/core/10_view.md

 ```
 <ul>                    | viewA
-  <template></template> | viewA: new Foreach(new ViewPort(protoViewB))
+  <template></template> | viewA: new Foreach(new ViewContainer(protoViewB))
   <li>Alice</li>        | viewB0
   <li>Bob</li>          | viewB1
 </ul>                   | viewA
 ```

-Each View can have zero or more ViewPorts.
+Each View can have zero or more ViewContainers.
 By inserting and removing child Views to and from the ViewContainers, the application can mutate the DOM structure to any desirable state.
 A View may contain individual nodes or a complex DOM structure.
 The insertion points for the child Views, known as ViewContainers, contain a DOM element which acts as an anchor.
 The anchor is either a `template` or